LorenzoAicardi/CG-Project/README.md

 ## The project

-Our project is a middle-ground between a showcase of rudimentary Physically-Based rendering techniques and a minimal game: you will be driving a little toy rocket inside a bedroom with some floating coins which you have to collect.
+Our project is a middle-ground between a showcase of rudimentary Physically-Based Rendering (PBR) techniques and a minimal game: you will be driving a little toy rocket inside a bedroom with some floating coins which you have to collect.

 Following this minimal approach, there is no score, making it kind of a "zen" experience 😉